-2.4.7 LOW WATER CUT-OFF(S)
+2.4.4 LOW WATER CUT-OFF(S)

-Most boilers are supplied with at least one float or electric probe type control, designed to sense the level of the water in the boiler.
+Most boilers are supplied with a float-operated primary low water cut-off (and pump control or water feeder combination) or electric probe type auxiliary control.
+These water level controls are intended to sense (and control) the level of the water in the boiler.
 It operates to shut off the boiler if the water level drops below its sensing level.
-The low water cut-off controls must be operationally tested by manually lowering the boiler water level (by opening the drain valve).
+The low water cut-off controls must be operationally tested by manually lowering the boiler water level (by opening the boiler blowdown valve for probe controls, and by opening the control blowdown valve for float type controls).
 The boiler should cycle off when the water level drops below the control point of the low water cut-off.
 When the water level is restored, the boiler should cycle back on.
-Depress the manual reset button of devices which require manual reset in order to restore the boiler to operation.
+Depress the manual reset button of devices that require manual reset in order to restore the boiler to operation.
 Carefully read the enclosed literature on the low water cut-off controls, particularly installing, operating and servicing.

-2.4.8 COMBINATION LOW WATER CUT-OFF & FEEDER
+2.4.5 COMBINATION LOW WATER CUT-OFF & FEEDER